OpenVisualCloud/Media-Transport-Library/tools/ebpf/README.md

 ### 2.1 lcore_monitor

 lcore_monitor: a eBPF based tool to monitor the scheduler and interrupt event on one MTL lcore.
-The IMTL achieves high data packet throughput and low latency by defaulting to busy polling, also referred to as busy-waiting or spinning.
+The MTL achieves high data packet throughput and low latency by defaulting to busy polling, also referred to as busy-waiting or spinning.
-To ensure peak performance, it is crucial to verify that no other tasks are running on the same logical core (lcore) that IMTL utilizes.
+To ensure peak performance, it is crucial to verify that no other tasks are running on the same logical core (lcore) that MTL utilizes.
 For debugging purposes, the tool provides a status overview via an eBPF (extended Berkeley Packet Filter) trace point hook, which monitors the activities on a single core.

 Build: